cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

     The `Captured` and `Winner` information would be lost if you do not.
 More accurately, one would have to replay the transaction to find out the values.
 Better be a good citizen and make this information easily accessible.

-That is all there is to it: good preparation and the use of Starport.
+That is all there is to it: good preparation and the use of Ignite CLI.

 ## Next up